Nordgedanken/intellij-autohotkey/CONTRIBUTING.md

 # Contributing to the IntelliJ AutoHotkey Plugin

-First of all, thanks for taking the time to contribute!
+First, thanks for taking the time to contribute!
 This entire plugin is built from open-source code with the efforts of developers like you who want to make better software for the benefit of everyone (in their spare time, no less!)

 ## Table of Contents
 [Code of Conduct](#code-of-conduct)